kiowa-scott-hurley/tea-tech-and-trials/_posts/2023-03-06-international-womens-day.md

 Make no mistake - engineering was for men.
 The text always refers to the young engineer with male pronouns and it doesn't have a cute little "opportunities for women" section like other fields do.

-What it does have is a section for factory work where women are subject to some unique rules:
+It *does* have a section for factory work where women are subject to some unique rules:

 * "A child is a boy under the age of 14 years, or a girl under the age of 15."
 * "No female of any age shall be employed in any lead process."
-* "No girl under 18 may be emploted in melting or annealing glass."
+* "No girl under 18 may be employed in melting or annealing glass."
-* "No girl under 16 may be employee in the making or finishing of bricks [...] or in salt works."
+* "No girl under 16 may be employed in the making or finishing of bricks [...] or in salt works."
 * "No male under the age of 18, and no female of any age, may be employed in wet spinning unless sufficient means for the protection of workers is provided."
 * "No girl under the age of 18 years is permitted to carry or lift a weight over 25lbs."

 **Code compilers**

 Wait, compilers didn't even exist in 1936!

 After a slew of googling, I've come to the conclusion this was likely a clerical job around coding paperwork properly.
 Women must have been our earliest manual database administrators.
 If you know more about what this could be referring to, or have better Google-Fu than me, please let me know.